What Does it Take to Be a Dredge Operator?

 - Dredge Hand

 In 2016, there was an estimated number of 1,800 jobs in the United States for Dredge Operator.
 New jobs are being produced at a rate of 5.6% which is above the national average.
 The Bureau of Labor Statistics predicts 100 new jobs for Dredge Operator by 2026.
-The BLS estimates 200 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 200 job openings in this field each year.

 The states with the most job growth for Dredge Operator are Florida, South Carolina, and Missouri.
 Watch out if you plan on working in Tennessee, Ohio, or North Carolina.
 These states have the worst job growth for this type of profession.